-THIS DOCUMENT IS FO R ARCHIVE PURPOSES ONLY CURRENT POLICY.
-AND MAY NOT REFLECT Effective until 2020
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.

 C Deposits to Financial Accounts

 C Deposits to Financial Accounts

 1) Direct Deposit

 When a person has income deposited directly to a bank account, the funds may be posted before or after the month in which they are payable.
 The funds are considered income in the month they would normally be received.